beeradmoore/dlss-swapper/docs/install/index.md

 If you have any problems installing please try install each of the `dependency-xxx.msix` files on the associated with that release.
 Then check if someone has already reported a similar problem in the [issues section](https://github.com/beeradmoore/dlss-swapper/issues) on our Github repository.
 If that doesn't solve your problem please create a new issue so we can try get you up and running.

 ### Updating
-DLSS Swapper has an silent updater built in.
-If a new build is available it will be downloaded and installed in the background.
-The next time you launch the app you will have an updated build.
+If you installed via the Windows Store DLSS Swapper should update automatically.

-If that system breaks you can also check the [releases section](https://github.com/beeradmoore/dlss-swapper/releases) in our Github repository.
+If you installed via GitHub you will be notified about a new update on launch.
+You can also manually check for updates in settings.
+Unlike the Windows Store version, DLSS Swapper from GitHub will not update automatically.
+If you are ever unsure you can always check the [releases section](https://github.com/beeradmoore/dlss-swapper/releases) in our Github repository.